President: Katie Longo

-Vice President, Student Affairs and Governance: Katie Longo
+Vice President, Student Affairs and Governance: Anne Marshall

 Natasha grew up in St. Catharines, Ontario.
 Before law school she completed her B.A. in Government and her M.A. in English Literature.
 She is currently excited to be involved in DLS, IHRP, and to be representing her fellow 1Ls as a StaG representative.
 Natasha hopes to promote transparency and connect students to the law school administration in more meaningful ways in the upcoming academic year.
 Outside of school you can probably find her cooking, playing squash, or attempting to play intramural sports.

 Enbal was born in Israel and grew up in the United States and Canada.
 Before law school she completed her BA at McGill University in Political Science with a minor in Canadian Ethnic and Racial Studies.
 Her legal interests include refugee and immigration law, labour and employment law, and human rights law and spent her 1L summer advocating for workers’ rights of asylum seekers in Israel.
 She hopes to work on tackling the systemic issues at the law school which hurt students’ mental health while encouraging individual self-care strategies.
 In her little free time she can be found procrastibaking or attempting to work off her baked goods.

 Dean’s Committee(s): Clinical & Experiential Education/Mooting & Advocacy Committee, Appeals

 Dean’s Committee(s): Clinical & Experiential Education/Mooting & Advocacy Committee